Topics

 (1)What constitutes "caloric intake"

-I also basically believe that if a person has a stable weight over the years, then "the energy consumed and the energy expended for basal metabolism and activity,etc." must be balanced.
+I also believe that if a person has a stable weight over many years, then the “energy entering the body” and the “energy used within the body” must be balanced.

-The question, however, is: at what point have we "taken in" energy?
+The issue, however, lies in determining at what point we have "taken in" energy.

-If we calculate calories at the point we put food in our mouths and consider it "calories consumed," then it is no wonder that for some people it is not balanced with the energy expended.
+If we consider “caloric intake” as calories from food at the point it enters our mouths, then it’s not surprising that for some people, this doesn’t equal the energy expended.
 This is because, as Dr. Briffa pointed out, our bodies are not "closed systems."

 If we consider energy actually absorbed from the gut to be "calories consumed," as gut microbiologists believe the gastrointestinal tract is outside the body, then it should be considered more of a "closed system."